KarthikSz/mobilenet-reg/README.md

-# mobilenet-reg
+# MobileNet-Registration
-Repo to implement image registration with mobilenet base network
+A image registration method using mobilenet base neural network features.
+This work uses [this repo](https://github.com/imransalam/cnn-registration) as a base.